Terms of Service & Acceptable Use Policy

 2 - The "Seat Belt" Principle (Exclusions of Liability)

 The Service is a defense-in-depth transport-layer security tool designed to monitor and mitigate risks associated with autonomous Agent activity.
-It is not a guarantee of security, not a Web Application Firewall (WAF), not a Data Loss Prevention (DLP) solution, and does not relieve Customers of responsibility for their own systems.
+It is not a guarantee of security, not a Web Application Firewall (WAF), not a Data Loss Prevention (DLP) solution, and does not relieve Customers of responsibility for their own systems, Agents, or data.

 3 - Acceptable Use